SaladCloud Blog

 Stable diffusion 1.5 benchmark on SaladCloud

 Stable diffusion 1.5 benchmark on consumer GPUs Since our last stable diffusion benchmark nearly a year ago, a lot has changed.
 While we previously used SD.Next for inference, ComfyUI has become the de facto image generation inference server for most professional use, owing to its high degree of flexibility, best in class performance, and it is nearly always first to support new models and technologies.
 SaladCloud has introduced new priority pricing levels, offering significantly lower prices on all GPUs, including top of the line models like RTX 4090.
 These factors combine to yield much lower per-image inference costs than we achieved previously, and with a much simpler build.
 In this Stable Diffusion 1.5 benchmark, we evaluate the performance of SD 1.5 on 3 consumer GPUs on SaladCloud: RTX 4090, RTX 3090 & RTX 3060 Ti.
 Stable diffusion 1.5 benchmark design We deployed the “Dreamshaper 8 – ComfyUI” recipe on SaladCloud, using the default configuration, but setting priority to “batch”, and requesting 10 replicas.
 We started the benchmark when we had at least 8/10 replicas running.
 We used Postman’s collection runner feature to simulate load , first from 10 concurrent users, then ramping up to 25 concurrent users.
 Each test ran for 1 hour.
 Our virtual users submit requests to generate 1 image like this: We duplicated this setup to test RTX 3060 Ti (8gb vram), RTX 3090 (24gb vram), and RTX 4090 (24gb vram).
 What we measured: Deployment on SaladCloud Click through the Dreamshaper 8 recipe, available from the Container Groups interface, and set replica count to 10.
 Optionally, set a non-default priority, and/or enable authentication.
 For our benchmark, we used “Batch” priority, and did not enable authentication.
 Results from the stable diffusion 1.5 benchmark While the RTX 4090 unsurprisingly had the best raw performance, the RTX 3090 came in very close, at better cost-performance.
 The default configuration with the RTX 3060 Ti showed remarkably good response times, and the best cost-performance.
 Across all tests we can see that as load increases, average round-trip time increases for requests.
 We did not always have the maximum requested replicas running, which is expected.
 SaladCloud only bills for the running instances, so this really just means we’d want to set our desired replica count to a marginally higher number than what we actually think we need.
 We saw a small number of failed requests that coincided with node reallocations.
 This is expected, and you should handle this case in your application via retries.
-RTX 4090 (24gb vram) RTX 3090 (24gb vram) RTX 3060 Ti (8gb vram) [default] Shawn RushefskyShawn Rushefsky is a passionate technologist and systems thinker with deep experience across a number of stacks.
-As Generative AI Solutions Architect at Salad, Shawn designs resilient and scalable generative ai systems to run on our distributed GPU cloud.
-He is also the founder of Dreamup.ai, an AI image generation tool that donates 30% of its proceeds to artists.
+Interested in deploying on SaladCloud?
+Contact our support team today.
+RTX 4090 (24gb vram) RTX 3090 (24gb vram) RTX 3060 Ti (8gb vram) [default] Interested in free credits to try SaladCloud for Image Generation?
+Contact our support team today.

 Stable diffusion XL (SDXL) GPU benchmark on SaladCloud

 Stable Diffusion XL (SDXL) benchmark on 3 RTX GPUs Since our last SDXL benchmark nearly a year ago, a lot has changed.
 Community adoption of SDXL has increased significantly, and along with that comes better tooling, performance increases, and better understanding of how to get good results from the model.
 While we previously used SD.Next for inference, ComfyUI has become the de facto image generation inference server for most professional use, owing to its high degree of flexibility, best in class performance, and it is nearly always first to support new models and technologies.
 SaladCloud has also introduced new priority pricing levels, offering significantly lower prices on all GPUs, including top of the line models like RTX 4090.
 These factors combine to yield much lower per-image inference costs than we achieved previously, and with a much simpler build.
 With ComfyUI and a new GPU pricing, we benchmark SDXL on 3 different consumer GPUs – RTX 4090, RTX 4080 and RTX 3090.
 SDXL Benchmark Design We deployed the “SDXL with Refiner – ComfyUI” recipe on Salad, using the default configuration, but setting priority to “batch”, and requesting 10 replicas.
 We started the benchmark when we had at least 8/10 replicas running.
 We used Postman’s collection runner feature to simulate load , first from 10 concurrent users, then ramping up to 18 concurrent users.
 Each test ran for 1 hour.
 Our virtual users submit requests to generate 1 image like this: We duplicated this setup to test RTX 3090 (24gb vram), RTX 4080 (16gb vram), and RTX 4090 (24gb vram).
 What we measured: Deployment on SaladCloud Click through the SDXL with Refiner recipe, available from the Container Groups interface, and set replica count to 10.
 Optionally, set a non-default priority, and/or enable authentication.
 For our benchmark, we used “Batch” priority, and did not enable authentication.
 Results from the SDXL benchmark The RTX 4090 achieved the best performance, both in terms of inference time and cost-per-image, returning images in as little as 6.2s / Image, and at a cost as low as 3405 images / $.
 Across all tests we can see that as load increases, average round-trip time increases for requests.
 We did not always have the maximum requested replicas running, which is expected.
 SaladCloud only bills for the running instances, so this really just means we’d want to set our desired replica count to a marginally higher number than what we actually think we need.
 We saw a small number of failed requests that coincided with node reallocations.
 This is expected, and you should handle this case in your application via retries.
-RTX 4090 (24gb vram) RTX 4080 (16gb vram) RTX 3090 (24gb vram) Shawn RushefskyShawn Rushefsky is a passionate technologist and systems thinker with deep experience across a number of stacks.
-As Generative AI Solutions Architect at Salad, Shawn designs resilient and scalable generative ai systems to run on our distributed GPU cloud.
-He is also the founder of Dreamup.ai, an AI image generation tool that donates 30% of its proceeds to artists.
+Interested in deploying on SaladCloud?
+Contact our support team today.
+RTX 4090 (24gb vram) RTX 4080 (16gb vram) RTX 3090 (24gb vram) Interested in free credits to try SaladCloud for Image Generation?
+Contact our support team today.

 Molecular Simulation GROMACS Benchmark on SaladCloud